How SAP is Now Strip Mining its Customers

 The following questions naturally arise.

-- How can the way that Diageo users used Salesforce not fall into one of these categories?
+• How can the way that Diageo users used Salesforce not fall into one of these categories?
 What occurs to me is that the SAP users’ definitions were created before indirect access was initiated as a concept.

 My View on the Diageo Case

-For people that don’t work in IT for a living, there is, in fact, a straightforward way of testing whether SAP should have had a valid case of indirect access against Diageo.
+For people who don’t work in IT for a living, there is, in fact, a straightforward way of testing whether SAP should have had a valid case of indirect access against Diageo.
 And it is this.

 If Diageo had purchased SAP CRM instead of Salesforce CRM, would SAP still have demanded that Diageo pay them for the same number of SAP ERP licenses?

 If the answer is “no,” then this is anti-competitive protection.
-If the answer is “yes,” then the Diageo case was correctly determined in the UK.
+If the answer is “yes,” the Diageo case was correctly determined in the UK.

-Now many people know the terms offered to SAP customers that will read this article.
+Many people know the terms offered to SAP customers that will read this article.
 If anyone disagrees with my statement, then comment on this article.
 I am very interested in learning how what I proposed is not the case or under what conditions it would not be.

 SAP as Legacy

-This case, along with a buildup of performing many years of research on SAP, ranging from SAP technology to SAP business practices, has led me to conclude something quite significant.
+This case, along with a buildup of many years of research on SAP, ranging from SAP technology to SAP business practices, has led me to conclude something quite significant.

 SAP is now a legacy.